harness/developer-hub/docs/continuous-integration/use-ci/run-tests/tests-v2.md

 ### Why do I have to run the pipeline twice?

 The first time you run a pipeline after adding the Run Test step, Harness creates a baseline for test selection in future builds.
 Test selection _isn't_ applied to this run because Harness has no baseline against which to compare changes and select tests.
-You'll start seeing test selection and time savings on the second run after adding the Run Tests step.
+You'll start seeing test selection and time savings on the second run after you have added the **Test** step.

 ## Ignore tests or files